oroinc/documentation/user_guide/leads.rst

 - Delete the lead from the system

-The rest of the \ref:`actions <user-guide-ui-components-view-page-actions>`\ available depend on the system settings defined in the \ref:`Communication &  Collaboration <user-guide-entity-management-create-commun-collab>` section of the "Lead" entity
+The rest of the actions available depend on the system settings defined in the Communication &  Collaboration section of the "Lead" entity

 .. _user-guide-leads-reports: